windwhiterain/Elf/readme.md

 ```
 1. InputData:data in particular access schema while memory schema could vary.
 2. Operator:access and even modify data in particular access schema.
-3. interface:define a access schema transition between data and operator.
+3. interface:edit schema on data flow,add or delete,and make sense of the added.
 4. duplicate:when accessed by multiple operator,data need to be duplicated,or previous access would affect the latter.However,read only access would not,so there won't be duplication for that.
 5. OutputData:data in particular access schema that need to be filled.
 ### Data flow